A troll finds a new home in the city

 Mugglegub the troll was in deep trouble.
 To be more precise, he was in triple trouble.

 Most obviously, he was hopelessly lost.
-He had some idea of how he had arrived at his present position but he had no idea of how to get back.
+He had some understanding of how he had arrived at his present position but he had no idea of how to get back.
 This was a major drawback to hiding from daylight by climbing under a tarpaulin in the back of an ooman’s truck.
 In his subsequent journey he had cursed himself many times for ignoring the mobility of such hiding places.

 His second problem was that, having been delivered to the truck’s destination and the fall of night allowing him to emerge, he found that he was in the middle of an ooman town.
 In fact, it was the biggest town he had ever encountered.
 All night he had searched for a way out, sneaking from dark corner to shadowed alley, until he despaired of there being an end to the streets and houses.
 The number of oomans abroad at night went against everything he knew about them and he had to spend much time hiding rather than progressing with his search.